redhat-cne/spec/spec.md

 ### Attribute Naming Convention

-The O-RAN Event specifications define mappings to various protocols and encodings, and the accompanying O-RAN Event SDK targets  only golang  for now.
+The Cloud Native Events specifications define mappings to various protocols and encodings, and the accompanying Cloud Native Events SDK targets  only golang  for now.

-O-RAN Event attribute names MUST consist of lower-case letters ('a' to 'z') or digits ('0' to '9') from the ASCII character set.
+Cloud Native Events attribute names MUST consist of lower-case letters ('a' to 'z') or digits ('0' to '9') from the ASCII character set.
 Attribute names SHOULD be descriptive and terse and SHOULD NOT exceed 20 characters in length.